 After surgery, you can expect to have swelling and tenderness.
 Loose fitting, comfortable clothing is essential during recovery.
 Soft sweatpants or pajama bottoms and loose tops in natural fabrics are recommended.
 Avoid tight clothing.
 Do laundry ahead of time so that you have plenty of clean clothes to wear after surgery.

-Dr. Beldholm recommends storing clothing where they will be easy to access without having to open heavy drawers or bend.
-You can leave your dresser drawers ajar for easy access to your wardrobe.
+Dr. Beldholm recommends storing clothing where they can access it without opening heavy drawers or bending.
+You can leave your dresser drawers ajar for access to your wardrobe.
 This is not recommended if you have young children around, however.
-Use your best judgment.

 As you heal, having extra comforts can make a big difference.
 Cozy slippers, plush socks or a nice soft robe can make you feel comforted.